antmicro/renode-linux-runner-action/README.md

 ## Devices

-The action allows you to add additional devices that are available in a given kernel configuration.
-For example, if you want to add a stub Video4Linux device you can specify:
+The action allows you to add additional devices available in a given kernel configuration.
+For example, if you want to add a stub Video4Linux device, you can specify:

 ```yaml
 - uses: antmicro/renode-linux-runner-action@v1